marknotton/craft-plugin-themer/README.md

 - Fix the default options option, so it updates the styles on the page
 - Add option to include image background
 - Add a collection premade themes
+- Add more options as to what can be themed.